 We offer free shipping for orders above $50 for domestic orders and orders above $500 for international orders.
-Shipping may be delayed due to the Covid-19 pandemic.
+Shipping may be severely delayed due to the Covid-19 pandemic.
 Please contact us for express shipping options if required.

 Waterworks was formed in 1996 when fishermen who happened to be product designers figured a better way to release a fly-caught fish.
 The status quo, the hemostat, wasn't good for the fish or the fly.
 Their solution was an innovative tool that allowed a fish to be released without handling, and the fly to remain intact.
 Named after their hometown in Idaho, they called the tool the Ketchum Release.